Bubbles in a box: Eliminating edge nucleation in cold-atom simulators of vacuum decay: Lattice simulations

-where $V_{\max}=841\,\hbar^2/(m\xi^2)$ is the height of the potential barrier (which we make very large to prevent high-momentum modes from escaping), $r_0=55.0\,\xi$ is the approximate radial size of the bulk region, $V_\mathrm{trench}=\hbar^2/(2m\xi^2)$ is the depth of the trench, and $w=9.75\,\xi$ is the width of the trench.
-These potentials are shown in Fig.~\ref{fig:potentials}, along with the corresponding ground-state density profiles for the condensate, which we compute numerically by evolving the equations of motion for $\psi_\down$, $\psi_\up$ in imaginary time from homogeneous initial conditions~\cite{Choi:1998ia}.
+where $V_{\max}=841\,\hbar^2/(m\xi^2)$ is the height of the potential barrier (which is large to prevent high-momentum modes escaping) and $r_0=55.0\,\xi$ is the approximate radial size of the bulk region.
+For $V_\mathrm{trench}=w=0$ we recover a `bucket' potential; we also simulate a potential with a trench of depth $V_\mathrm{trench}=\hbar^2/(2m\xi^2)$ and width $w=9.75\,\xi$.
+These potentials are shown in Fig.~\ref{fig:trapping-potentials}, along with the corresponding condensate density profiles, which we compute by evolving the equations of motion for $\psi_\down$, $\psi_\up$ in imaginary time from homogeneous initial conditions~\cite{Choi:1998ia}.